 CTS will set a reasonable benchmark for both Windows and Macintosh computers.

-CTS will post the new benchmarks in the Computing area of the College's website as well as notify the campus community upon any change in that week's issue of the Reporter.
+CTS will post the new benchmarks in the Computing area of the College's website.

 These benchmarks will be adjusted according to major changes in the computing industry that may impact minimum standards.

 At the time of a new computer purchase, if the department buying the new equipment plans to redeploy the older computer, the following steps need to be taken:

 The user or department will contact the IT Service Desk for an evaluation of the older computer.